Overview of District Departments

 The Department of Buildings and Grounds and its staff of about 70 are responsible for the maintenance and upkeep of the district's eight school buildings and bus garage, as well as its acres of grounds and athletic fields.
 It's mission is to keep the buildings safe and conducive to learning while protecting the public's investment in its facilities.
 In addition to preventative maintenance and housekeeping, the department is also responsible for long range planning, budget development and implementation, capital improvements, environmental regulation compliance, health and safety code compliance, New York State Education Department facility code compliance, the district courier service, employee training and risk assessment.
-Mike O'Neil, X2446, is the Assistant Superintendent for Buildings and Grounds and John Yetto, X2448, is Supervisor of Custodial Services.
+Mike O'Neil, X2446, is the Director of Facilities and James Maloney, X2448, is Supervisor of Custodial Services.
 The department secretary is Cindy Lupe, X2446.
 For current Buildings and Grounds bid opportunities, click here.

 The district Business Office is responsible for overseeing all business operations including budgeting, payroll, accounts payable and receiving, contract negotiations, employee benefits, all insurances, capital construction and building maintenance, purchasing, legal correspondence, crisis intervention, contracts, transportation, food services, textbook distribution, etc. For more information on Business Office operations and Business Office contacts by department, click here.

 The Central Student Registration office is responsible for registering new students while overseeing possible residency fraud.
 For more information on Central Registration, click here.